-- Remove ink (subtractive method) by twisting, wiping and rubbing a small rag or wadded paper towel on inked surface.
+- Remove ink (subtractive method) by twisting, wiping, and rubbing a small rag or wadded paper towel on the inked surface.

-- Use pencil eraser, q-tip or paper stub to subtract thin lines.
+- Use a pencil eraser, q-tip, or paper stub to subtract thin lines.

-- Now add ink of contrasting color (additive process) by brushing on with stiff bristle brush.
+- Now add ink of contrasting color (additive process) by brushing on with a stiff bristle brush.

-- Move printing plate to clean surface and place paper face down on plate.
-Using baren or flat block rub back of paper – apply pressure, making sure entire surface of plate has been rubbed with extra focus on edges.
+- Move the printing plate to a clean surface and place the paper face down on a plate.
+Using baren or flat block rub back of the paper – apply pressure, making sure the entire surface of the plate has been rubbed with extra focus on edges.

-- Peel paper back and reveal print.
-Set aside on flat clean surface to dry.
+- Peel paperback and reveal the print.
+Set aside on a flat clean surface to dry.